Kegworth air disaster: Media

-The crash was featured in a 1991 documentary of Taking Liberties named "Fatal Error".
+The crash was featured in a 1991 documentary, an episode of the series Taking Liberties named "Fatal Error".
 ITV aired a documentary in 1999 of the Kegworth crash.
-Flight 092 was also featured in an episode of Seconds From Disaster, called "Motorway Plane Crash".
+Flight 092 was also featured in an episode of Seconds From Disaster called "Motorway Plane Crash".

 It was also featured in the 2011 Discovery Channel documentary Aircrash Confidential.

-In 2015, the incident was featured in the episode "Choosing Sides" or "M1 Plane Crash" of the documentary television series Mayday or Air Crash Investigation as it is known in the UK.
+In 2015, the incident was featured in the episode "Choosing Sides" or "M1 Plane Crash" of the documentary television series Mayday, or Air Crash Investigation, as it is known in the UK.

+In 2024, the incident was also featured on the "M1 Plane Crash" episode of Terror at 30,000 Feet on Channel 5.